Why and Where You Should Attend a Divorce Support Group in Grand Rapids, MI

 The goal of the sessions is to share common experiences, to express your grief, to provide each other with local resources, and possibly to make new friends when you have lost some common friends or your current friends do not understand your sense of loss and sadness.

-What Not to Expect When you Attend a Divorce Support Group
+What Not to Expect When You Attend a Divorce Support Group

 Divorce support groups are not a substitute for individual counseling.
 Individual counseling focuses on your specific situation, the therapist’s focus on your situation only and therapy is provided by a licensed and well-educated counselor.
 A few individual counseling sessions are almost always helpful and worth your time and money during or after your divorce.